gchq/sleeper/docs/development/deployment-improvements.md

 ## Build the system (`scripts/build/build.sh`)

 This script must be run before any of the other scripts can be used.
 This builds the code, and outputs artifacts to the `scripts/jars` and `scripts/docker` directories.
-This is currently the only supported way to prepare to run the scripts locally.
+This is currently the only supported way to prepare to run the other scripts locally.

+### Potential changes

-When we add support to deploy a published version of Sleeper in https://github.com/gchq/sleeper/issues/1330, we will add an alternative for this, in some combination of:
+When we add support to deploy a published version of Sleeper in https://github.com/gchq/sleeper/issues/1330, we will need an alternative for this, in some combination of:

 - Pull artifacts locally from a published location at installation
 - Pull artifacts in AWS from a configured location as part of the CDK deployment

+We will need to decide which published locations we should support for the jars and Docker images, potentially
+including:

+- A jars bucket in another AWS account
+- A shared jars bucket for instances in the same AWS account (as in the current automated system tests)
+- A Maven repository, either specified or e.g. Maven central, GitHub packages
+- Specified Docker repositories, or e.g. Docker Hub, GitHub packages

+We could support setting specific locations for every individual jar and Docker image, or just with predefined names under a given location.

+We could provide support for each of these options as part of the build process.

 This also relates to plans for the CLI, as we consider a unified CLI to replace the scripts.
 Other scripts currently require jars built by this script.
 We may adjust the entrypoint for operations currently implemented as scripts,